 Study of living and non-living factors in biotic communities and their interaction in controlling the structure and development of various ecosystems.
 Principles of succession, population dynamics, and conservation.
+Supplemental overnight trips included.
 Lab included.

 BIOL 3200 – Natural History of the Vertebrates

 An introduction to the study of ethology (animal behavior) with emphasis on the development of behavioral patterns, orientation, maintenance behavior, and social behavior.
-Three supplemental field trips per term.
+Supplemental overnight field trips included.
 Lab included.

 BIOL 3210 – Genetics

 This course will focus on the identification, habitat and natural history, and life history of vertebrates.
-Biodiversity and Strategies for survival are central themes.
+Biodiversity and strategies for survival are central themes.
 Fish, amphibians, reptiles, birds and mammals will be included with an emphasis on the vertebrates of North America.
+Lab included.

 BIOL 3230 – Molecular Biology

 An introduction to Mendelian and non-Mendelian inheritance patterns as well as molecular genetics and biotechnology.
-The laboratory includes fruit fly genetics and standard DNA cloning techniques.
+Lab included.

 BIOL 3510 – Embryology